 - Review each bid.
 Ask questions and seek more information if a proposal lacks details.
-Make sure the bids are apple-to-apple.
+Make sure the bids are apples-to-apples comparisons.

 - Remember that the cheapest or highest bids aren’t always the best.
 Lower bids sometimes come from contractors who aren’t licensed, bonded, and insured, causing you problems if something goes wrong.
-And the most-expensive bids may be more than what you need.
+On the flip side, the most expensive bids may be more than what you need.

 After picking a contractor, you need to manage the rehab.
-Make sure the contractor does what they agreed to on schedule.
+First, make sure the contractor is doing what they agreed to on schedule.
 As they near completion, review their work.
-Create a punch list for anything you want the contractor to address before they’re finished to ensure your rental property is ready for tenants.
+Create a list of anything you want the contractor to address before they’re finished to ensure your rental property is ready for tenants.

-When it comes to managing your rental property, you can do it yourself, hire someone, or outsource it to a property management company.
+When it comes to managing your rental property, you can do it yourself, hire an individual, or outsource it to a property management company.

 Hiring someone to manage your properties can be costly.
-You may need to provide insurance and other benefits—and there are legal and tax implications of hiring an employee.
-For most investors, it doesn’t make sense to hire a property manager until they own many properties.
+You may need to provide insurance and other benefits—and there are the legal and tax implications of hiring an employee.
+It doesn’t make sense for most investors to hire a property manager until they own many properties.